edoyango/personal-webpage/src/trips/content/content/2024china.md

 ![Me hanging out with my cousin and my uncle and aunt](/trips/img/trips-china2024/Image_20241224161357_cr.jpg "gallery")
 ![Winn, my uncle, and I](/trips/img/trips-china2024/Image_20241224161413_cr.jpg "gallery")
 ![My aunt and I looking through her old photos](/trips/img/trips-china2024/Image_20241224161405_cr.jpg "gallery")

+# Conclusion

+I would say that after visiting China with Winn and her family, my impression of China has become much more positive.
+Not only because I actually had people to travel with this time, but because of how welcoming my relatives were, how developed China had become in the time I haven't visited, and because Winn's dad did a great job planning everything!
+My only gripe is with my poor
+Chinese, so that's something I'll have to improve in the future...

+## Reading list

+I read 3.5 books on this trip, which were, from most liked to least:

+### Other Rivers, by Peter Hessler

+My younger aunt recommended that I read Peter Hessler after our visit to Changsha.
+This book I really enjoyed because Peter does a really great job of contextualising a lot of the behaviours of the Chinese people he encounters while  teaching in China and for outsiders, he adds personality and depth to Chinese people with his perspective and experience that very few outsiders get to have.
+I got a bit bored during the COV19 part of the book, as the extreme lockdowns and  paranoia that the Chinese people had to experience were similar to what we experienced in Victoria, Aus; so it was nothing new.
+Although the post-covid perspective was interesting.
+But otherwise, the book was very well written and enjoyable.

+### River Town, by Peter Hessler

+This is the other book by Peter Hessler my aunt recommended.
+I'm only about halfway through this book but the perspective that Peter offers in this, much older book, is different from Other Rivers.
+The time from which he reporting from is very different from his latest book, and he is also, naturally, more naive, as this his first time in China, and he's also much younger and less experienced
+(but nevertheless apparently well-educated).
+But, some parts read like a journal, and it's usually not a whole lot of fun to read stranger's journals.
+But nevertheless, his experiences and his use of broader context and history to interpret the locals' behaviour
+(in general, and toward him) provide a very interesting peek into the rural Chinese mindset - shortly after China started to experience dramatic growth.
+Even in the parts I didn't enjoy so much, he would make very interesting off-hand comments about China and its people that motivate me to continue.
+I hope to finish the book soon, but I seem to have misplaced my kindle :( !

+### The Phoenix Project; by Gene Kim, George Spafford, and Kevin Behr

+I already read about a third of this book before starting this trip, so I wanted to finish it before starting new ones.
+I thought it was an apt read, as I had been feeling frustrated with how IT was managed at my workplace.
+And it had been on my to-read list ever since I got some basic Agile training a couple years back.
+I enjoyed the book in a way, that I feel, one enjoys many other fantasy novels.
+For me, the book portrayed a fantasy situation where, even though there is some conflict and an apparently insurmountable obstacle to overcome, many things line up perfectly and everyone helps the hero to defeat the dragon, or in this case, years of tech debt and poor funding.
+And I feel tempted to discard it for its apparent idealism, but I want to hope that my current workplace situation can be improved!

+### The Quants, by Scott Patterson

+I read this book mainly because I wanted to know what they did. by the end of the book, and perhaps this was deliberate, I felt a little disgusted at the "protagonists" as they made millions of dollars while not clearly contributing a whole lot and also putting the American financial system at risk.
+But the way Scott explained the technical issues they were facing was well-done and I felt like I had an approximate understanding of what was happening even though I'm not a quant (although I do have a finance bachelors).
+Throughout the whole book I definitely was wondering if I could make it as one, but I ultimately decided that I don't think I have the interest or care enought about money to.